Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Setup and datasets considered

-{\bf C4}: The Colossal Clean Crawled Corpus \cite{raffel_ExploringLimitsTransfer_2020} is a popular dataset consisting of 360B Tokens obtained from CommonCrawl text extracted in April 2019, followed by i) language filtering, ii) heurisitc filtering, and iii) deduplication.

-{\bf FineWeb:} FineWeb~\cite{penedo_FineWebDatasetsDecanting_2024} is a 15T token dataset extracted from CommonCrawl through i) language and ii) heuristic quality filtering and iii) deduplication.
-The heuristic filters and deduplication steps are carefully chosen based on ablation studies.

-{\bf RefinedWeb:} RefinedWeb~\cite{penedo_RefinedWebDatasetFalcon_2023} is a large scale (5T tokens, 600B publicly available) obtained from CommonCrawl by i) language and ii) heuristic filtering and iii) deduplication.

-{\bf Dolma CC:} Dolma~\cite{soldaini_DolmaOpenCorpus_2024} is an open corpus of 3T tokens from different sources.
-The biggest proportion, about 2.4T tokens, is obtained from CommonCrawl.
-We consider the CommonCrawl part, which was obtained by first downloading about a quarter of the most recent CommonCrawl data in 2023 (i.e., data from 2020-05 to 2023-06), and was processed with i) language and ii) heuristic quality filtering and iii) deduplication.
-As a machine learning based quality filtering step, for each sequence the perplexity was computed with an LLM to measure Wikipedia-likeness (following the CCNet pipeline~\cite{wenzek_CCNetExtractingHigh_2019}) and partitioned into into head, middle, and tail by perplexity; we consider the head and middle parts.

-{\bf RedPajama-V2:} RedPajama-V2~\cite{togethercomputer_RedPajamaOpenDataset_2023} is a corpus of 30T filtered and deduplicated tokens also processed with i) language and ii) heuristic quality filtering, and iii) deduplication.
-We consider the 20.5T token part of the corpus consisting of English speaking documents, as for all other datasets we also consider the English part only.
-The data contains a broad coverage of CommonCrawl, and comes with quality annotations that enables slicing and filtering the data.
-As a machine learning based quality filtering step, for each sequence the perplexity was computed with an LLM trained to identify Wikipedia-like documents and partitioned into head, middle, and tail, and head and middle was retained.
-We consider head and middle as for Dolma.

-{\bf DCLM-BASELINE:} DCLM-BASELINE \cite{li_DataCompLMSearchNext_2024} was obtained from CommonCrawl through i) text extraction with resiliparse and language and ii) heuristic quality filtering, deduplication, and iv) machine learning based quality filtering.
-All steps where chosen by ablation studies to obtain a dataset so that models trained on it perform well.
-The final, machine learning based filtering step is important and is trained to classify instruction-formatted data from OpenHermes 2.5 and high-scoring posts from the r/ExplainLikeImFive subreditt from RefinedWeb.
-Models trained on this dataset perform very well on common benchmarks.

-{\bf FineWeb-Edu:} FineWeb-Edu~\cite{penedo_FineWebDatasetsDecanting_2024} is obtained from FineWeb through machine learning based quality filtering to obtain data with educational text, and consists of 1.3T tokens.
-Models trained on FineWeb-Edu perform very well on knowledge and reasoning benchmarks such as MMLU~\cite{hendrycks_MeasuringMassiveMultitask_2021}.

 All datasets are based on web crawls, are large in scale, and are broad, i.e., not focused on a specific topic or area (such as Arxiv, Github, etc).
-Therefore it is perhaps surprising that sequences of these datasets can be relatively reliably distinguished, as we find in the next section.
+Therefore it is perhaps surprising that sequences of these datasets can be relatively reliably distinguished.